spatialos/CppBlankProject/README.md

 This enables you to keep the worker directories free of CMake files for schema and dependencies while not needing a CMake file at the root of the project.

 The `schema` directory contains a sample empty component called `blank`.
-It is not used by the workers directly so feel free to delete it but it's there to show how sources generated from the schema could be linked in the worker binary.
+It is not used by the workers directly, so feel free to delete it but it's there to show how sources generated from the schema could be linked in the worker binary.
 See `schema/CMakeLists.txt` which creates a library with all generated sources.